 Let me share a story to illustrate how POWERFUL the acts of kindness exhibited by cruise companies were.
 Earlier that year, I had gone on a Caribbean cruise.
 As our ship made its way to Cozumel, it lost power.
 I happened at night which made it more terrifying.
 While power was restored within an hour, conditions on the ship had already begun to deteriorate.
-The halls had begun to smell like sewage because on the deck above us a sewage pipe inside a wall had burst.
+The halls had begun to smell like sewage because a sewage pipe inside a wall had burst on the floor above us.
 The smell triggered my memory of the well publicized “poop cruise” stories.
-I hadn’t given those stories a second thought when I had booked this or any other previous cruises.
-After the cruise ended, I watched a fresh group of passengers board the same ship that had limped into port.
-At that moment, I vowed that was my final cruise.
+I hadn’t given those stories a second thought when I had booked this or any other cruises.
+After this cruise ended, as I watched passengers board the same ship that had limped into port, I vowed that was my final cruise.

 When I learned of the hurricane relief efforts of that cruise line along with others, my thinking changed.
-I was suddenly happy I was a customer.
+I was suddenly happy that I had been a customer.
 As a matter of fact, I began thinking that I should book another cruise.
 That is a truly powerful act of marketing and promotion.

 Small Business Marketing is More than Advertising

 People are not creatures of logic but rather are creatures of emotion.
 An act of caring and compassion can soften even the hardest hearts.
 On the other hand, people tend to recoil when a business treats people badly.
 Sometimes, advertising can’t overcome the acts of bullies and jerks.
 These stories tend to go viral as well as was the case of a car dealer in Florida.